-Werner Köstler, expert for software architecture at Continental, answered frequently asked questions on the software topic.
+Werner Köstler, expert for software architecture at Continental, answered frequently asked questions on the software topic in July 2021.

 Vision ZeroSoftware is the catalyst behind modern mobility and can therefore be viewed as the ’oxygen’ of an entire industry.
 Today, over 90 percent of automotive innovations can already be ascribed to software and electronics.
 The vehicle functions controlled by software are increasing – and are growing ever more important.
 Digital technologies enable a higher quality driving experience.
 They provide seamless connectivity both in communication and in the networking of different vehicles, as well as a more efficient use of resources.
 In all, they ensure sustainable mobility.
 All this is of increasing value to customers.
 What’s more, these technologies are a key element in the transition to autonomous driving, and therefore of the long-term goal of Vision Zero – a future without road accidents, injuries and fatalities.
 Without software, all this would be inconceivable.